 - Privacy – a fundamental right which all recognise at Lincolnshire House.

 - Involvement and Responsibility – all residents have the right to participate in the management of Lincolnshire House.
-Resident’s are represented on the executive council, a resident is the Chairperson, there are resident committees, fund raising and activity committees which have representation from the residents.
+Resident’s are represented on the executive council, there are resident committees, fund raising and activity committees which have representation from the residents.
 The residents are also involved in selecting new staff.